Youssef-Mhmoud/image-processing-api/README.md

 # Image Processing API

-## First, Information help you to know how to use it:
+## Information help you to know how to use it:

 ```
 For example: http://localhost:3000/api/images?filename=(Enter The Image Name)&width=(Enter The Width)&height=(Enter The Hight)